bioinfomaticsCSU/EPGA/README.md

 threadNumber is thread number of program.

+3)Evaluation.
-3)Evaluation: please enter the directory GAGE for more information, or use QUAST to evaluate assembly results.
+Please enter the directory GAGE for evaluate assembly results, or use QUAST to evaluate assembly results.